 - Reducing cholesterol levels.
 Sitostanol is effective for reducing cholesterol levels in adults with high cholesterol.
 It doesn't have to be taken with meals to work.
 Cholesterol levels decrease within 2 to 3 weeks of starting sitostanol, and return to pretreament levels within 2 to 3 weeks of discontinuation.
 Sitostanol may not have the same effect in all people.
 About 12% of patients do not respond to sitostanol.

 People usually take sitostanol as part of a sitostanol-enriched food such as margarine.
-Sitostanol alone can reduce total and "bad" low-density lipoprotein (LDL) cholesterol levels by 10% to 15%.
-Research suggests a dose of about 2 grams per day lowers cholesterol the most.
+Sitostanol alone can reduce total and "bad" low-density lipoprotein (LDL) cholesterol levels by 6% to 20%.
+Most research shows that a dose of about 2-3 grams per day lowers cholesterol the most.
 Higher doses do not seem to work any better.
-When added to a cholesterol-lowering prescription medication (one of the "statins," such as pravastatin (Pravachol) or simvastatin (Zocor), sitostanol reduces total cholesterol by an additional 3% to 11% and LDL cholesterol by another 7% to 16%.
+When added to a cholesterol-lowering prescription medication, sitostanol reduces total cholesterol by an additional 3% to 11% and LDL cholesterol by another 7% to 16%.

 Sitostanol also seems to be effective for reducing cholesterol levels in healthy children.
 However, treating children is not recommended unless "bad" low-density lipoprotein (LDL) cholesterol levels are greater than 190 mg/dL or greater than 160 mg/dL if the child also has other risk factors for heart disease.